linlichieh/crypto-triangular-arbitrage-monitor/README.md

     2  BTCUSDT  bid price: 37069.38, bid size: 0.050048, ask price: 37069.39, ask size: 6.355316

 # Further explaination for terms in Bybit API

+### Bid vs Ask

+* Bid: The bid price is the highest price that a buyer (or buyers) is willing to pay for an asset
+* Ask: The lowest price at which a seller (or sellers) is willing to sell their asset.

 ### symbol instrument - minOrderQty vs maxOrderQty vs minOrderAmt vs maxOrderAmt